Venomm: Powers and abilities

 Venomm uses poisonous snakes as both whips and lassos, wrapping them around his body and developing an immunity to their venom.

 Other versions

 Black Panther

 An alternate version of Horatio Walters appears in Black Panther.
-He allied himself with T'Charra, Killmonger, and several other villains in a plot to kill T'Challa.
-The group kidnapped Everett K. Ross as part of their plan.
-However, after T'Charra betrayed Killmonger, Venomm helped move Ross to Coney Island, where they were confronted by Black Panther, Falcon, Power Man, and Brother Voodoo.
-They were ultimately defeated in this confrontation.
+He allies himself with T'Charra, Killmonger, and several other villains in a plot to kill T'Challa.
+The group kidnaps Everett K. Ross as part of their plan.
+However, after T'Charra betrays Killmonger, Venomm helps move Ross to Coney Island, where they are confronted by Black Panther, Falcon, Power Man, and Brother Voodoo.
+They are ultimately defeated in this confrontation.